OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Confer Fire Resistance***.
 The nightmare can grant resistance to fire damage to anyone riding it.

 ***Illumination***.
-The nightmare sheds bright light in a 10- foot radius and dim light for an additional 10 feet.
+The nightmare sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

 ###### Actions